-Most oral pills need to be prescribed by a vet, but this product from pharmaceutical company Novartis is available over-the-counter.
-It’s listed in the safest category on the NDRC’s greenpaws page – they say “Veterinary reports do not indicate cause for concern for animals…very low risk to humans”.
+Most oral pills need to be prescribed by a vet, but Capstar Flea Tablets from pharmaceutical company Novartis is available over-the-counter.
+It’s listed in the safest category on the NDRC’s greenpaws page, they say “Veterinary reports do not indicate cause for concern for animals…very low risk to humans”.

-It’s super-effective, killing most fleas within six hours.
-You only need to give a single dose.
+It’s super-effective, killing most fleas within six hours; you only need to give a single dose.
 However it must be used in conjunction with other methods to eliminate the bugs from the environment.
 If your home or garden are infested, they will reattach to your pet.
-This also applies if you find your flea collar not working.

-The NRDC recommends using non-chemical techniques to try and remove fleas before resorting to chemicals.
+The NRDC recommends using non-chemical techniques to try and remove fleas before resorting to medications.
 That said, if you want the problem sorted quickly, you should use an oral tablet.
-However, using a comb is the best way to check if the pests are really gone.
+That said, using a comb is the best way to check if the pests are really gone.

 Grooming your cat with a specially designed flea comb once a day will help remove the insects and detect any still remain after treatment.
 Once you’ve caught a flea on the comb, wash the comb in soapy water to kill it.